FG to impose sanctions on airlines over flight delays, cancellations

 He also said that airlines’ performances records with the NCAA would be released to the public and a caveat on which one is healthy or not would accompany such public information.
 He said these measures are necessary so that Nigerian travellers would be treated with dignity.

-Responding, the NCAA Director-General, Capt.
-Musa Nuhu, said the complaints by the legislators against domestic operators are well founded and pledged that henceforth, the agency would be more firm against infractions by the airlines especially those that concern consumer abuse.
+Responding, the Director-General of NCAA, Capt.
+Musa Nuhu, said the complaints by the legislators against domestic operators are well-founded and pledged that henceforth, the agency will be more firm against infractions by the airlines especially those that concern consumer abuse.

 Leave a Reply